 In many states in the US, grapevines abound wild in the woods and grow on fences along the roadside.
+You can harvest grape cuttings there.
 To insure a steady flow of grape wood, I planted five Himrod vines (the best green table grapes I have ever tasted).
 I get enough fruit for a few snacks and enough wood for about three cooks.
 I've also done this with twigs from my neighbor's cherry tree.
 Of course he expects to be fed in exchange.

 To start, I take out the bottom grate from my Weber Kettle and open the lower vents.
 I crumple two sheets of newspaper and put them in the bowl.
 Then I stuff as many dried vine prunings as I can fit on top of the paper, all the way to the level of the upper grate.
 On goes the top grate.
 I light the paper through the bottom vent holes, and the whole thing goes poof in about two minutes with very impressive 5' flames.
 I once came close to melting the television cable running overhead.